Azure/azure-rest-api-specs/specification/botservice/resource-manager/readme.md

     where:
       - $.definitions.FacebookChannelProperties.properties.verifyToken
     reason: We do need to return verifyToken in FacebookChannelProperties.
-  - suppress: RequiredSystemDataInNewApiVersions
+  - suppress: R4009  # RequiredSystemDataInNewApiVersions
-    from: botservice.json
+    from:
-    reason: We dont need this property in Bot Service.
+      - Microsoft.BotService/stable/2020-06-02/botservice.json
+    reason:
+      - We do not yet support systemdata
 ```